 Not Just Your Basic Necklace

 There are probably more than a dozen different types of necklaces, but if you’re getting married this year, there are a few you should definitely know about.
-These are 8 of the hottest necklace styles brides are wearing these days – from the Aadh & Satlada that are coming back into fashion to the Rani Haar & Gulbandh that continue their rule over brides’ jewellery boxes.
+These are 9 of the hottest necklace styles brides are wearing these days – from the guttapusalu that Deepika Padukone & Sonam Kapoor wore to their weddings, the Aadh & Satlada that are coming back into fashion and the Rani Haar & Gulbandh that continue their rule over brides’ jewellery boxes.

 The choker has gained popularity in the Western world in the last 2 years.
 It’s already reached the Indian bride’s trousseau with many brides choosing to go for a choker necklace on their wedding day!